Mordechai Vanunu: Release, liberties restrictions and asylum applications

 Vanunu was released from prison on 21 April 2004.
 Surrounded by dozens of journalists and flanked by two of his brothers, he held an impromptu press conference but refused to answer questions in Hebrew because of the suffering he said he sustained at the hands of the State of Israel.
 Vanunu said Israel's Mossad spy agency and the Shin Bet security services tried to rob him of his sanity by keeping him in solitary confinement.
 "You didn't succeed to break me, you didn't succeed to make me crazy," he said.
-Vanunu also called for Israel's nuclear disarmament, and for its dismantlement as a Jewish state.
+Vanunu called for Israel's nuclear disarmament, and for its dismantlement as a Jewish state.
 Around 200 supporters and a smaller number of counter-demonstrators attended the conference.
 He indicated a desire to completely dissociate himself from Israel, initially refusing to speak in Hebrew, and planning to move to Europe or the United States as soon as the Israeli government would permit him to do so.